 Associate in Science (A.S.)

 According to a U.S. Department of Labor report on the fastest growing careers, communication skills are among the most sought after by employers.
 Surveys of Fortune 500 executives and human resource managers identified communication skills as valuable for both obtaining employment and successful job performance.
-The A.S.
-Communications degree program at Finger Lakes Community College provides you with the solid foundation and hands-on experience needed for a career in digital video production, broadcasting, journalism, public relations or advertising.
-In addition, the marketable skills you will develop can be applied to a career in almost any area you choose.
+The A.S. communications degree program at Finger Lakes Community College provides you with the solid foundation and hands-on experience needed for a career in:

-The Associate in Science degree in Communications is the start of a rewarding career in the growing communications field.
-Internships and exposure to the areas of video production and scriptwriting; journalism; advertising; public relations and interpersonal, oral, and mass communication prepare students for a variety of occupations.
+The A.S. degree in communications is the start of a rewarding career in the growing communications field.
+Internships and exposure to the following areas will prepare you for your career path:

 Program Learning Outcomes